-The first marks the Avenue of Honour on the Sale Road opened by Hon D. Mackinnon 3 October 1918, commemorating the dead of World War One from this district.
+It has three plaques attached to it.
+The first plaque marks the Avenue of Honour on the Sale Road opened by Hon D. Mackinnon 3 October 1918, commemorating those from the District who died in service or were killed in action in World War One..

-The names are recorded at the nearby Memorial Hall.
-The second tablet has an appropriate verse, while the third refers to the resiting of the memorial to the present site on 13 April 1968, rededicated by Brigadier Sir William Hall, RSL State President.
-The memorial now honours the dead of the two World Wars.
+The second plaque has a verse, while the third refers to the resiting of the monument to the present site on 13 April 1968.

 |GPS Coordinates:||Lat: -37.967908|